Filters for Top Articles

-The Top Articles dashboard shows the ranking of articles by pageviews, conversions or time on page.
-These can be filtered by the clicking on the four top cards: Social, Search, Direct and Other.
-There also are icons shown for more granular referral sources, like Facebook, Google or ChatGPT.
-However, if you want to filter articles by those more granular referrers like Facebook, you can accomplish it through the Filter By Sources view.
+Beyond the broad Referral Categories, there are also icons shown for more granular referral sources, like Facebook, Google or ChatGPT.
+If you want to filter articles by those more granular referrers like Facebook, you can accomplish it through the Filter By Sources view.

 There are two ways to access this view, either by clicking on the icon of a referral source shown in one of the Social, Search, Direct and Other top cards or by navigating directly to the Filter By Source dashboard in the left rail navigation below “Top Articles,” as shown below.